ekorkut/palantir-python-sdk/README.md

 ```

 #### Get an ontology to work with
-You can use one of the outputs of `list_ontologies` as your handle to work with your ontology
+You can use one of the outputs of `list_ontologies` as your handle to work with your ontology:
 ```python
 # Use output of list_ontologies
 from palantir import objects